GeodAIsics/TractLearn-WholeBrain/README.md

 Obtaining separate analysis for each individual can for example help to identify imaging profile, longitudinal changes during therapy...

-The second case (t tests) is generally useful when you want to test a pathophysiological hypothesis at the group level with homogeneous population
+The second case (t-tests) is generally useful when you want to test a pathophysiological hypothesis at the group level with homogeneous population

-## First possibility: Estimate z-score maps (group versus individuals)
+## First possibility: Estimate z-score maps (individual vs group)

 ```
 python 7_z_score_calculation.py